Susan Guillory

 Some business checking accounts do limit transaction volume, so be sure to see if you’ll be charged a fee if you make too many monthly transactions.
 If you need to deposit cash daily, look for an account that won’t charge you to do so.

 Some banks have a minimum balance requirement for you to keep your account in good standing.
-Others will waive the monthly fee if you maintain that minimum balance.
+Others will waive the monthly fee if you maintain that minimum account balance or meet other qualifying activities.

 Each bank is different in its deposit requirements, and some banks don’t have any, meaning you could open an account without putting a cent in upfront.